Computational Image-based Stroke Assessment for Evaluation of Cerebroprotectants with Longitudinal and Multi-site

-{\bf Analytic reporting and network feedback: } The final step in the pipeline creates reports summarizing these outcome measures across the study cohort.
-This included 3D visualizations (Figs. \ref{results}.A.5, \ref{results}.A.6) and mosaic plots showing a matrix of coronal sections with segmentation masks superimposed, which provides a rapid way to view multiple subjects within the network and perform additional quality assurance.
-We also created data tables which are shared with the statistics team within the network on a periodic basis.
-These are used for providing biweekly feedback to sites about lesion outcomes and whether they are within the expected range, and they are also used at the end of each stage to determine which treatments meet futility criteria and should be excluded for subsequent stages.
+{\bf Analytic reporting and network feedback: } We finally created reports summarizing these outcome measures across the study cohort.
+This included 3D visualizations (Figs. \ref{results}.A.5, \ref{results}.A.6) and mosaic plots showing a matrix of coronal sections with segmentation masks superimposed.
+We also created data tables which are shared biweekly with the statistics team.
 Data was processed at the USC Neuro Imaging Computing Center (NICC) using a 4096 core Sun Grid Engine computing environment.